 Personally, I did really enjoy it since it is free, and I haven’t joined any informative tour like this before.
 Especially there are so many places to go around Sydney and you might spend a lots money on transportation which can be made in a walking distance.

 I think the tour is very good for people who are new to the city.
 You can have an overall review of all the places around CBD, then you can come back later to any places that you are interested in.
-They covered all of the main iconic places in CBD Sydney, explained the history then gave some fun facts.
-I really recommend it for those who are interested in listening to stories and histories, as well as knowing more about what locals think.

-However, you shouldn’t go with the tour if you prefer walking randomly on your own preferences, taking pictures… The tour is designed to give a brief introduction to Main points in Sydney for you to come back later.
+However, you shouldn’t go on the tour if you prefer walking randomly on your own preferences, taking pictures… The tour is designed to give a brief introduction to Main points in Sydney for you to come back later.

 After finishing the tour, my friend and I decided to have a meal at a Halal Thai food restaurant “It is time for Thai”.
-It is also the place we ate at the last day in Sydney.
+It is also the place we ate on the last day in Sydney.
 Since she is Muslim, we preferred eating here.
 So it is optional if you want to give it a try.

 Personally, I think the “Green chicken curry with Roti” – 13.50$ and Tom Yum Kung are very delicious.
 I love the smell of coconut and the spicy-sour flavor for Tom Yum.
 Some friends might know I am a spicy eater, but it is not that spicy though.
 Therefore, I recommend them to those who are into Thai food and spicy food.